-|Interest||If a credit card bill is not paid in full, interest is charged on outstanding balance and the interest rate is very high.||No interest is charged because no money is borrowed.
-Consumer's own funds are used to make purchases.|
+|Interest Charged||If a credit card bill is not paid in full, interest is charged on outstanding balance.
+The interest rate is usually very high.||No interest is charged because no money is borrowed.|

 |Credit History||Responsible credit card usage and payment can improve one's credit rating.
 Credit cards typically report account activity to at least one of the three major credit bureaus on a monthly basis.||Does not affect credit history.|